brendanhay/brendanhay.github.io/_posts/2016-05-26-typed-authorisation-scopes.md

 {% endhighlight %}

+> TODO: Define some combinators to avoid ScopedTypeVariables.

-> Note about the additional supported credential types in the `gogol-0.2` release.
+> TODO: Note about the additional supported credential types in the `gogol-0.2` release.

 # Future Improvements (Give Me a Lift in Your Delorean)